WSGC Summer Undergraduate Research Program: Faculty Information

 - A research poster summarizing the student's project, due upon completion of the program

-SURP students will display their posters at the annual Space Grant reception held during Fall Quarter and will apply for acceptance to the campus-wide Undergraduate Research Symposium the following spring.
+SURP students will display their posters at the annual Space Grant poster session and reception held during Fall Quarter and will apply for acceptance to the campus-wide Undergraduate Research Symposium the following spring.

 Each year we receive applications from students studying in all areas of science, technology, engineering and math.
 Students are selected for the program through a competitive application process.

-Student applications will be sent to you to consider for your research project after the student application deadline of April 18, 2014.
+Student applications will be sent to you for consideration after the student application deadline (April 14, 2017).